Status: Rare regular breeder south of Platte River Valley, rare casual elsewhere. Rare casual spring, summer, and fall visitor statewide.

 Changes Since 2000: Although there have been reports of this species in Nebraska for many years, including scattered reports of nesting, breeding has become annual only since 2002.
 The species can now be considered an expected breeder in southern Nebraska.
 There is also an increased number of spring overshoot reports, suggesting that breeding reports will continue to increase.

-There are 74 reports in the period 14 Apr-31 May, including northerly reports 9 May 2014 Knox Co, 13 May 1982 Brown Co (Brogie and Mossman 1983) and 30 May 1970 Rock Co (Menzel 1970).
+There are northerly reports 9 May 2014 Knox Co, 13 May 1982 Brown Co (Brogie and Mossman 1983) and 30 May 1970 Rock Co (Menzel 1970).
 Most of these, or all until recently when breeding became regular in Nebraska, are spring overshoots; the species breeds commonly in the Kansas Flint Hills (Thompson et al 2011).

-Prior to 1945, reports of breeding were limited to two incidences of hybridization with Western Kingbird, in Logan and Lancaster Cos (see Taxonomy), a pair with at least two young near Hastings, Adams Co in 1943 (Brooking 1943), and a nest with nestlings in Logan Co in 1944 (Glandon 1945).
+Prior to 1945, reports of breeding were limited to two incidences of hybridization with Western Kingbird, in Logan and Lancaster Cos (see Taxonomy), a pair with at least two young near Hastings, Adams Co 7-8 Aug 1943 (Brooking 1943) and a nest with nestlings in Logan Co 9 Jul 1944 (Glandon 1945).
+Early sightings were from Adams Co 28 Apr 1928 and 2 Jul 1939 (Turner 1944).

-Beginning in 2002, nesting has been reported every year, comprising 25 occurrences, possibly influenced more by warming climate than precipitation cycles.
+Beginning in 2002, nesting has been reported every year, comprising 27 occurrences, possibly influenced more by warming climate than precipitation cycles.
 These occurrences, as well as additional reports without evidence of nesting, suggest that this species is expected to breed anywhere south of the Platte River and east of the Panhandle, especially in counties north of the Kansas Flint Hills such as Gage, Jefferson, and Pawnee.
+An apparent family group of 2-3 near Fremont, Dodge Co 13-24 Aug 2021 may not have summered there.

 KU: University of Kansas Natural History Museum